zulhaq-analytics/data-portfolio/account-rotation-3plus3/README.md

 # 🧠 X+X Rotation Logic Explained

-The customer is evaluated across two sequential 3-month windows.
+The customer is evaluated across two sequential X-month windows.

 ### 1️⃣ First X Months — Enquiry Window

-Checks whether the customer submitted **any enquiries** in the last 90 days.
+Checks whether the customer submitted **any enquiries** in the last XX days.

 ### 2️⃣ Next X Months — Deal Window

-If enquiries were made, this period checks whether any **deals** were completed in the following 90 days.
+If enquiries were made, this period checks whether any **deals** were completed in the following XX days.

 ---